samueljo/Mini-lenniumFalcon/README.md

 ### Background

 Mini-lennium Falcon is a spin off of the classic game Helicopter crossed over with the beloved, legendary starship the Millennium Falcon from the Star Wars series.
 Fly Han and Chewbacca through space, avoiding asteroids, comets and other space debris coming your way.
-The backend of this game is built using my own MVC framework Guardrail.
+[Delayed bonus: The backend of this game is built using my own MVC framework Laris].

 ### Functionality & MVP